kalm42/kyle-melton.com/content/blog/2021-02-questions-to-answer-when-learning-a-new-language.md

 ```

 88. What is this?
     a. `this` is a reference to the context a method is called in.
-There are many, many caveots.
+There are many, many caveats.
 In the snippet below `this` refers to the instance of the variable calling the method.

 ```javascript
 const variable = {